 The Exhibitor declares that they have the copyrights, necessary licenses and rights to the products on the exhibition stand or which the Exhibitor uses.
 The Organizer is not responsible to Exhibitors, Sub-Exhibitors and third parties for any infringement of their intellectual property rights (including industrial design, utility model, trademark), copyright and related rights, geographical indication, know-how, etc.

-The Organizer does not bear any responsibility towards the Exhibitor, if the Exhibitor does not obtain visas or other documents required to enter the territory of the Republic of Poland or participate in the Fair.
+The Organizer does not bear any responsibility towards the Exhibitor, if the Exhibitor does not obtain visas and/or other documents required to enter the territory of the Republic of Poland or participate in the Fair.
 In the event of not taking part in the Fair due to the lack of visas or other documents required on the territory of the Republic of Poland or to participate in the Fair, the Organizer is not obliged to return the paid amounts to the Exhibitor; this circumstance does not release the Exhibitor from the obligation to pay to the Organizer all fees due from the Declaration, including for the services ordered.

+The Organizer is not liable for any power, water, or etc. outage caused by the circumstances beyond his control, including the circumstances attributable to the supplier of power, water etc.

+The Exhibitor shall conclude a relevant insurance contract covering third-party liability and any damage or loss caused in his property during the Fair as well as any damage or loss caused in his property during the assembly and disassembly period.